Any field can return null. Casting null to a numeric value or a date throws a NullReferenceException.

 6. Aggregator notices the edit and save the workitem to the database

-7. TFS triggers Aggregator again (maybe on a different machine), this time Revision
+7. TFS triggers Aggregator again (maybe on a different machine), this time Revision property is 9

 See History field for full presentation.